 Istio’s traffic routing rules let you easily control the flow of traffic and API calls between services.
 Istio simplifies configuration of service-level properties like circuit breakers, timeouts, and retries, and makes it easy to set up important tasks like A/B testing, canary rollouts, and staged rollouts with percentage-based traffic splits.
-It also provides out-of-box failure recovery features that help make your application more robust against failures of dependent services or the network.
+It also provides out-of-box reliability features that help make your application more resilient against failures of dependent services or the network.

 Istio’s traffic management model relies on the Envoy proxies that are deployed along with your services.
 All traffic that your mesh services send and receive (data plane traffic) is proxied through Envoy, making it easy to direct and control traffic around your mesh without making any changes to your services.

 If you’re interested in the details of how the features described in this guide work, you can find out more about Istio’s traffic management implementation in the architecture overview.
 The rest of this guide introduces Istio’s traffic management features.

 Introducing Istio traffic management

 In order to direct traffic within your mesh, Istio needs to know where all your endpoints are, and which services they belong to.
 To populate its own service registry, Istio connects to a service discovery system.
 For example, if you’ve installed Istio on a Kubernetes cluster, then Istio automatically detects the services and endpoints in that cluster.

 Using this service registry, the Envoy proxies can then direct traffic to the relevant services.
 Most microservice-based applications have multiple instances of each service workload to handle service traffic, sometimes referred to as a load balancing pool.
 By default, the Envoy proxies distribute traffic across each service’s load balancing pool using a least requests model, where each request is routed to the host with fewer active requests from a random selection of two hosts from the pool; in this way the most heavily loaded host will not receive requests until it is no more loaded than any other host.